Awesome1179/Awesome1179/README.md

 <h2 align="center">About Me:</h2>

 <p align="center">
-  I'm a high school student pursuing my passion of computer science.
+  High school student with a love for exploring the vast realm of computer science.
 </p>

 <p align="center">